 Category: Social media

 On Instagram promotion can take place through a link in the biography on the personal profile.
 One can ask his followers to click on that link.
-Another option would be promotion through the advertising programme of Facebook.
+Another option would be promotion through the advertising program of Facebook.
 However, this is considered keyword marketing.
 Attention!
 Daisycon only accepts Instagram pages which present an added value for advertisers.

 What can I do if I have any further questions?